Three-letter rule: Origin

 Many content words would be homographs of common function words if not for the latter's "redundant" letters: e.g. be/bee, in/inn, I/eye, to/two.
 Otto Jespersen suggested the short spelling was a marker of reduced stress.
-Content words always have at least one stressed syllable, whereas function words are often completely unstressed; shorter spellings help to reflect this.
+Content words always have at least one stressed syllable, whereas function words are often completely unstressed; shorter spellings help reflect this.
 (Interjections such as ah, eh, lo, yo are always stressed.
 Punctuation serves to isolate these elements.)

 The short word rule dates from the Early Modern English period.
 In Old English, inflections increased the length of most content words in any case.
 Through to the seventeenth century, before English spelling was firmly settled, short forms for some content words did occur, such as eg (egg), ey (eye), lo (low), etc. Conversely, poets alternated between short and long forms for function words, depending on whether they occurred on or off the meter.
 Some commentators have ascribed such a convention to John Milton, although others suggest that it was unevenly implemented and clouded by intervention from the printer.